cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-electratv.md

 ElectraTV is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

-ElectraTV is capable of jailbreaking all devices on tvOS 11.0-11.4.1.
+ElectraTV is capable of jailbreaking all devices on tvOS 11.0 to 11.4.1.

 :::